Texting and driving is a serious problem in Houston and elsewhere.

 Fines will range from $25 to $99 for first offenders, increasing to $100 to $200 for those with two or more offenses.
 This will discourage many drivers from the unsafe practice of using tech toys on the road – but points will not be assessed for these violations.

-If an accident occurs while texting while driving and someone is injured or killed, the stakes get higher.
+If an accident occurs while texting and driving and someone is injured or killed, the stakes get higher.
 The offending driver can be penalized up to $4,000 and may see a jail term of up to one year.
 That’s in addition to other charges that may stem from the accident.

 Stricter City Ordinances May Be Nullified by New Law